Winner: LA Music Critic's Best Blues Band - January 2019

 - 2018 Wiggle Room made the IBBA (Independent Blues Broadcasters' Association) top album playlist in August and September.

-- Nominated for "Best Blues Band" by LA Music Critic in December 2018.
+- Won "Best Blues Band" from LA Music Critic in January 2019.